Native American culture

 The Deg Hit'ans didn't wear long headdresses like the

-Sioux.
+Sioux tribe.
 Normally they wore fur hoods or went bare-headed.

 The Deg Hit'ans did not normally paint their faces, but women wore

-tribal tattoos on their faces.
+tattoo designs on their faces.

 Both men and women usually wore their hair long.